Motorcycle battery – Different types & tips to extend life

 It would help to visually inspect your motorcycle battery at least once every three months.
 Regular inspections help identify potential issues early, such as loose connections or corrosion, which can prevent starting problems and extend the battery’s life.

 Suppose you plan not to use your motorcycle for an extended period.
 In that case, starting the vehicle every 3-4 days and letting the engine run for 5-10 minutes is essential.
 This practice helps maintain the battery charge and prevents it from losing power.
-Additionally, ensure the battery is fully charged before storing it, as a fully charged battery has a longer life and is less likely to freeze during cold weather.
+Additionally, ensure the battery is fully charged before storing it, as a fully charged battery lasts longer and is less likely to freeze in cold weather.

-Regularly check the electrolyte levels for conventional motorcycle batteries and top them up with distilled or deionized water if they are below the suggested markers.
+Regularly check the electrolyte levels of conventional motorcycle batteries and top them up with distilled or deionised water if they are below the recommended levels.
 Avoid using tap water as it contains minerals that can harm the battery.

 Battery terminals can accumulate dust, grime, and sulphate deposits over time, leading to corrosion and oxidation.
 Clean the terminals and connectors regularly to prevent these issues.
 Use baking soda and water to clean the terminals and dry them before reconnecting.

-If you need to remove the battery from your bike, store it on a wood or other non-conductive surface.
+If you need to remove the battery from your bike, store it on a non-conductive surface, such as wood.
 Storing the battery on concrete or metal surfaces can cause it to discharge over time.
 Also, ensure the storage area is dry and cool to prevent any damage to the battery.

 If your battery is not holding a charge, check for loose connections, clogged exhaust tubes, or other issues that might be causing the problem.
 Recharge the battery if the lights dim, the starter sounds weak, or it hasn’t been used in over two weeks.
 If the battery becomes hot during charging, stop immediately and allow it to cool before continuing.